 Here are a few snippets from the book (with my annotations):

 “Marketing concerns itself with all those business activities which begin in the producer’s shipping room and continue until the goods finally come to rest in the hands of the ultimate user.”
 (This is a timeless reminder as many people equate marketing with just the advertising and promotional aspects of the process.
-This broad spectrum definition is today even broader as digital and social media marketing extend the process past the delivery of goods and into an ongoing lifetime relationship with customers.)
+This broad-spectrum definition is today even broader as digital and social media marketing extend the process past the delivery of goods and into an ongoing lifetime relationship with customers.)

 “The satisfying of human wants depends to no small degree upon the personal and subjective wants and desires of individual consumers.”
-(This is increasingly relevant as we have moved from the age of mass marketing, which was gearing up when that book was written, to today’s trend toward mass customisation.)
+(This is increasingly relevant as we have moved from the age of mass marketing, which was gearing up when that book was written, to today’s trend toward mass customization.)

 “The basic law of marketing is the ‘law of convention and revolt’.
 A new mode of life may be created or established, but it will last only until a new style is introduced, often by quick substitution.”
 (When that was written they were talking about seasonal changes in fashion; now a style can go in and out with days.
-It’s not strictly a business marketing example, but how long did the planking craze take over public consciousness – was it a couple of weeks, or even less?)
+It’s not strictly a business marketing example, but how long did the planking craze take over the public consciousness – was it a couple of weeks, or even less?)

-“The improvement of customer relations which is possible when customer needs and wants are studied, can often overcome mere price competition.”
+“The improvement of customer relations which is possible when customer needs and wants are studied can often overcome mere price competition.”
 (Then as now, understanding your customers and building relationships with them is key to success.
 Digital technology has increased your options for building relationships exponentially – it’s much more rewarding and pleasant to do that rather than continually cut your margins.)

 “The consumer has a choice.”
 (And these days it is easier and easier to exercise that choice – ignore this insight at your peril.)